-Figure VIII-9B shows a schematic of such a computational model.
+Figure 8.9B shows a schematic of such a computational model.
 At the heart of the model is a deep convolutional neural network that extracts visual features from the target and search images, allegorically referred to here as "ventral visual cortex."
-In this case, the authors used the "VGG" neural network, which is one of the networks also tested in Figure VIII-8.
-This convolutional neural network was pre-trained using ImageNet (Figure VIII-8) so that it would have an extensive dictionary of visual features from natural images.
+In this case, the authors used the "VGG" neural network, which is one of the networks also tested in Figure 8.8.
+This convolutional neural network was pre-trained using ImageNet (Figure 8.4) so that it would have an extensive dictionary of visual features from natural images.

 The model needs to keep in memory the information about the target object to be able to look for it in the search image.
 We also need to decide what aspects of the target image the model should keep in memory.
 Should the model store all the features in every layer of the network?
 Keeping all the features would correspond to an entire multi-level representation of the target object in terms of the layer 1 responses, the layer 2 responses, and so on.
 Alternatively, we could keep only layer 1 responses.
-The problem with keeping exclusively layer 1 features is that those low-level features are too sensitive to the metric properties of the image, and are not ideal for searching for objects that have been scaled and rotated.
-At the other extreme, we could keep only the top layer responses; this is the approach illustrated in Figure VIII-9B.
+The problem with keeping exclusively layer 1 features is that those low-level features are too sensitive to the metric properties of the image and are not ideal for searching for objects that have been scaled and rotated.
+At the other extreme, we could keep only the top layer responses; this is the approach illustrated in Figure 8.9B.
 As a simplification, the model perfectly and indefinitely stores all the features in the top layer of the ventral visual cortex model.
 In reality, this type of memory, often referred to as working memory, decays rapidly over a few seconds.
-This part of the model is referred to as "pre-frontal cortex" because investigators have found neurons in pre-frontal cortex that play an important role in storing task-dependent information in working memory tasks.
+This part of the model is referred to as "prefrontal cortex" because investigators have found neurons in prefrontal cortex that play an important role in storing task-dependent information in working memory tasks.

 Information about the target object is used to modulate the activations of the model in response to the search image.
 This top-down modulation takes place in parallel throughout the entire image.
-The result is an activation map that essentially describes how similar each part of the image is to the target, where similarity is defined by the high-level features stored in pre-frontal cortex, and where the spatial resolution depends on which level of the hierarchy is modulated.
+The result is an activation map that essentially describes

+Figure 8.9 A neural network that predicts eye movements during visual search.
+(A) Visual search task where subjects or the model needs to move their eyes to find a target object (left) in an image.
+(B) Schematic illustration of the Invariant Visual Search Network (IVSN) model (see text for details).
+(C) Cumulative performance of humans (red) and IVSN (blue) in the task (dashed line indicates chance).
+Adapted from Zhang et al. 2018 how similar each part of the image is to the target, where similarity is defined by the high-level features stored in prefrontal cortex, and where the spatial resolution depends on which level of the hierarchy is modulated.
 This activation pattern is referred to as an attentional map.
-In this example, this map has a resolution of 16x16 regions.
+In this example, this map has a resolution of 16×16 regions.
 A winner-take-all (WTA) mechanism selects the maximum of the attentional map.
 This location corresponding to the maximum in the attentional map becomes the position of the model's first "fixation."